-Use an aromatherapy diffuser to diffuse sage to calm nerves, help relieve grief and depression, or stimulate memory.
+Use sage in an aromatherapy diffuser to calm nerves, stimulate memory, or help relieve grief and depression.
 Because sage is strong, limit diffusion time to 30 minutes three times a day.

-Burning sage is a traditional way to clear and cleanse a space.
-Diffusing sage or making a spray by combining the essential oil with distilled water could serve the same purpose.
+Burning dried sage is a time-honored method to clear and cleanse a space.
+You could also diffuse sage or make a room spray by combining the essential oil with distilled water.

 Oily hair treatment:

 Add 1 drop sage essential oil to 1 teaspoon coconut oil or jojoba oil.
 Massage the blend into your oily hair.
 Wait about 10 minutes and then shampoo as usual.

 Massage oil for sore muscles: